-Now that you understand how important having a mailing list is (part 1) and you’ve learned how to set up a mailing list (part 2), let’s dive in and talk today about how to dramatically build your list of subscribers and target your dream audience in part 3 of our mailing list series!
+Now that you understand how important having a mailing list is (part 1) and you’ve learned how to set up a mailing list (part 2), let’s dive in and talk today about how to increase mailing List subscribers and target your dream audience in part 3 of our mailing list series!

 We absolutely love helping people grow and better their blogs!